nodejs/community-committee/GOVERNANCE.md

 ### Community Committee Collaborator (or more acceptable term, pending TSC input)

-Active Contributors of a CC initiative or working group can self-select to become a Collaborator of that initiative or working group.
-Active Contributors can also be nominated by another Collaborator.
+Active Contributors of a CC initiative or working group can be nominated by another Collaborator to become a Collaborator of that initiative or working group.
+These individuals are identified by the CC and their addition as Collaborators is discussed during the weekly CC meeting.
+On approval by the consensus process, the Contributor becomes a Collaborator.

 Contributors making significant, ongoing, and valuable contributions are made "Collaborators" and given commit-access to the project.
-Collaborators are contributors to individual repos under the CommComm scope.
-These individuals are identified by the CC and their addition as Collaborators is discussed during the weekly CC meeting.
+Collaborators are contributors to individual repos under the CC scope.

 Modifications to the contents of the git repositor(y/ies) under the responsibility of the Collaborators are made on a collaborative basis as defined in the development